learn-co-curriculum/dsc-git-branches/README.md

  * [new branch]      remote-feature-branch -> origin/remote-feature-branch
 ```

-From within `master` (though technically what branch I was in when I typed `git fetch` does not matter), I executed `git fetch`.
+From within `master` (though technically what branch I was in when I typed `git fetch -a` does not matter), I executed `git fetch -a`.
 The last 3 lines of output are really important, let's take a closer look:

 ```
 From github.com:aviflombaum/mission-critical-application